 Banh mi – a perfect drunk food

 Banh mi is commonly known for a quick grab of breakfast, but what most food reviewers forget to tell you that it is also a fulfilling drunk food.
 A loaf of banh mi is rich in protein but not so heavy, which will help your stomach a great deal and prevent you from bloating the next day.
 There is a plethora of ingredients inside a banh mi, including a variety of meat slices, some butter, paté, and some herbs, all of which harmonize just like a fiesta in your mouth.
-Banh mi can be easily found literally at any street corners at the most economical price.
+Banh mi can be easily found literally at any street corner at the most economical price.

 King of fruit: durian

 Why should you add the stinkiest fruit on earth to your Vietnam’s bucket list you may ask?
 Well, there is a reason that durian is named “King of fruits” by South-East Asians.
 The taste of durian is super sweet, silky, and creamy.
 But the most recognizable about durian is its strong and allegedly repulsive smell, which does not bother some people and is even loved for that remarkable aroma.
-However, enough of basic descriptions, why don’t you have a taste of this “skeptical fruit” and decide for yourself.
+However, enough basic descriptions, why don’t you have a taste of this “skeptical fruit” and decide for yourself?